 As a best practice, include a link to your community in your ticket received notification.
 That way customers can visit the community and, potentially, get help from other players who might have the same issue.
 Simply modify the default trigger "Notify requester of received request" with a link to your community.

 For information about adding custom ticket fields, see Adding and using custom ticket fields.

-If you have the productivity pack Add-on or are on Enterprise, you can set up ticket forms with predefined ticket fields for different request types.
+You can set up ticket forms with predefined ticket fields for different request types, (this feature requires the productivity pack Add-on or Enterprise).
 This enables you to present multiple support forms so players can choose the appropriate form for their issue.